srImathE satakOpAya nama:

 - EkAntha gathabudhdhi: – one who is fully focussed on emperumAn

-- thAssarvA: – everything of them
+- thAssarvA: – everything among them

 - sirasA prathigruhNAthi – whatever was kicked by such devotee with his feet, emperumAn accepts them at his head